LassoSoft/LassoGuide/lasso_guide_source/operations/sys-process.rst

 *******************************

-Lasso provides the ability to execute local processes or shell commands through the `sys_process` type.
+Lasso provides the ability to execute local processes or shell commands through the :type:`sys_process` type.
 This type allows local processes to be launched with an array of parameters and shell variables.
 Some processes will execute and return a result immediately.
 Other processes can be left open for interactive read/write operations.
-The `sys_process` type enables Lasso users to do things such as execute AppleScripts, print PDF files, and filter data through external applications.
+The :type:`sys_process` type enables Lasso users to do things such as execute AppleScripts, print PDF files, and filter data through external applications.

-The `sys_process` type works across all three platforms which Lasso supports.
+The :type:`sys_process` type works across all three platforms that Lasso supports.
 The UNIX underpinnings of OS X and Linux mean that those two operating systems can run many of the same commands and shell scripts.
 Windows presents a very different environment including DOS commands and batch files.

 For more information on writing shell scripts, see the chapter on :ref:`command-line-tools`.